gameeapp/gamee-js-construct/README.md

 [GAMEE JS](https://github.com/gameeapp/gamee-js) is our Javascript framework for connecting HTML5 game to GAMEE platform.

+## IMPORTANT

+You have to Uncheck the **Use Worker** in the project's advanced settings in C3, otherwise the gamee-js script won't access the window DOM object which blocks all the gamee requests

 ## Construct Plugins

 We developed 2 plugins for C3 and C2 to allow Construct users to integrate our javascript framework without any need to learn any code.
 More than that, we developed an Emulator that helps game designers create and test games within the Gamee's Construct Plugins.
 The Emulator is not connected to any backend.
 It should work as a replica of the web platform.